jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 Advantages:
 - Security is greatly enhanced.
+    * Inline javascript won't execute (contrary to commonly held belief, inline scripting can be disabled in Chromium).
 - Privacy is greatly enhanced.
 - Use less network bandwidth (web pages download faster)